-As part of that renewal and inspired by the likes of
+Inspired by the likes of

 - I thought you might like to know the answer to the question: How did I get my 1st client?How I Got My First Consulting Client: A Journey of Reinvention and Chance